March 1923

 Walsh (2018), pg 236

-Pro-Treaty army moved into the gas works in Waterford City and evict the striking workers.
-(See January 26th) However, strike continues until August when the workers are defeated and have to return to work on management terms.
+The Free State army moves into the gas works in Waterford City and evict the striking workers (See Jan-26-23/4).
+However, strike continues until August when the workers are defeated and have to return to work on management terms.

 McCarthy (2015), pg 122

-Pro-Treaty Captain Bernard Cannon is shot dead in Creeslough Barracks in Co.
+Free State Captain Bernard Cannon is shot dead in Creeslough Barracks in Co.
 Donegal.
-While there are unanswered questions about who carried out this killing, pro-Treaty officers assumed that anti-Treaty volunteers were responsible.
-This led to the execution in Drumboe – see 14th March.
+While there are unanswered questions about who carried out this killing, Free State officers assumed that anti-Treaty volunteers were responsible.
+This killing led to the executions in Drumboe – see Mar-14-23/2.

 Ozseker (2019), pgs 191-192; Ó Duibhir (2011), pgs 225-227